top of page

 1. Why do insurance companies delay ABA payments?

-Insurance companies often delay payments due to inconsistent billing requirements, missing pre-authorizations, incorrect coding, and lack of medical necessity justification.
+Insurance companies often delay payments due to inconsistent billing requirements, missing pre-authorizations, incorrect coding, and a lack of medical necessity justification.

 Enhancing ABA billing services requires optimizing claim submissions, ensuring accurate coding, streamlining prior authorizations, following up aggressively on unpaid claims, implementing automated reminders, verifying insurance upfront, and analyzing denials to improve revenue cycle efficiency.